DannyHoKim/kickstarter-analysis/README.md

 The data represented above, shows the percentage of successful, failed, or canceled Kickstarter plays based on their financial goals.
 ### Challenges and Difficulties Encountered
+There were 2 notable challenges I encountered during this challenge.
+#### Challenge 1: Human Error
+I frequently found myself backtracking my work because of error messages that prevented me from moving forward.
+I found that many times I had either written a formula incorrectly or used the incorrect formula.
+To correct these mistakes I used Google often to find solutions to the errors and the correct formulas needed for a particular outcome.

+#### Challenege 2: Github
+Navigating Github was a challenge.
+I struggled particularly with customizing the markdown page.
+It took me multiple attempts to add images and organize the README to look presetable.
+Resovling this challenge took a lot of trial and error.
 ## Results

 - What are two conclusions you can draw about the Outcomes based on Launch Date?